3sus/arbitrage-calculator/README.markdown

 No build step or dependencies required.

-Contributing
+## Contributing

 Contributions are welcome!
+If you'd like to help improve this project, please feel free to:

-Please open an issue or submit a pull request with improvements or bug fixes.
+- Open an issue to report bugs or suggest features
+- Submit a pull request with your proposed changes
+- Follow best practices and keep code clean and well-documented

+Thank you for contributing!

+---

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.